Code-Institute-Submissions/Goncalves95-Hangman-5.0/README.md

 <img src="assets/images/start_the_game.png" alt="game section" width="800">

-  - If the user guesses a letter correctly, the dash is replaced by the guess and the letter moves to "Letters guessed:", the number of lives and the image of the executioner remain unchanged.
+  - If the user guesses a letter correctly, the dash is replaced by the guess and the letter moves to "Letters guessed", the number of lives and the image of the executioner remain unchanged.

 <img src="assets/images/letter_right.png" alt="right guess" width="800">